Spain's PM Rajoy under growing threat over party graft case

-MADRID (Reuters) - Spain’s Prime Minister Mariano Rajoy was threatened with two separate no-confidence motions on Friday, after a graft trial involving members of his party in which a judge questioned the credibility of his testimony.
+MADRID (Reuters) - Spain’s Prime Minister Mariano Rajoy was threatened with no-confidence motions and demands for a snap election on Friday over a graft trial involving members of his party in which a judge cast doubt on his testimony.

+Rajoy said he would fight off a no-confidence vote and serve his four-year term, and ruled out calling an early election.

+“This goes against the political stability that our country needs and it goes against the economic recovery.
+It is bad for Spain,” he told a news conference.

-The opposition Socialists presented their motion to parliament, while the centre-right Ciudadanos - Rajoy’s former ally - issued him with an ultimatum.
+The opposition Socialists presented their no-confidence motion to parliament while Rajoy’s former allies, Ciudadanos, issued him with an ultimatum: call an election or face their own second motion of no confidence.

-“If Rajoy does not call snap elections we would be ready to put forward (our own) motion of no confidence in order to hold elections,” Jose Manuel Villegas, a senior member of Ciudadanos, told a news conference.
+It was not clear whether the two parties would team up to topple the conservative Rajoy’s minority government.
+To succeed, the two parties would need to agree on a joint candidate to replace him and on questions such as calling a snap election.
+They would also need the backing of leftist party Podemos.

+Spain’s borrowing costs climbed and stocks fell sharply.
+Spanish 10-year government bond yields rose eight basis points to 1.47 percent, and were set for their biggest daily rise in over three months.

+Rajoy had already been under fire for his handling of the secession crisis in Catalonia, with many voters turning away from his People’s Party (PP) to the centre-right Ciudadanos.

-Twenty-nine people related to Rajoy’s People’s Party (PP), including a former treasurer and other senior members, were convicted on Thursday of offences including falsifying accounts, influence-peddling and tax crimes.
+Twenty-nine people related to the PP, including a former treasurer and other senior members, were convicted on Thursday of offences including falsifying accounts, influence-peddling and tax crimes.
 They were sentenced to a combined 351 years behind bars.

 The case, which relates to the use of a slush fund by the Conservatives in the 1990s and early 2000s to illegally finance campaigns, has plagued Rajoy since he came to power in 2011.
 He has always denied wrongdoing.